 A lot more goes into compensation management than just giving your employees some money and hoping they will stay.
 A well-thought-out strategy can be the difference between a mass exodus and long-term employee retention.

-The concept of “total compensation" is where the real battle is fought for top talent.
+The concept of “total compensation” matters.
+It is where the real battle is fought for top talent.
 Your compensation management program will partially determine the strategic goals and objectives your company meets annually.
 Well-run compensation programs ensure pay equity and equality in benefits throughout the organization.
-It is important for business owners and HR leaders to know how compensation management works and what employees’ expectations are so they can hit the bull’s-eye with their compensation program.
+It is important for business owners and HR leaders to know how compensation management works and what employees’ expectations are so companies can hit the bull’s-eye with their compensation programs.

 What is compensation management?

-A company’s compensation program is one of the main reasons employees choose to remain with an employer or look for a new one.
-According to a 2015 study by Jobvite, 71.6% of companies offer benefits designed to attract talent (i.e., they strive to offer more than their competitors do).
+A company’s compensation program is one of the main reasons employees choose to either remain with an employer or look for a new one.

 Even when employees choose to stay, that does not mean they appreciate or fully understand their compensation package.
 Employers need to make the effort to help employees learn the true value of their overall compensation package.

 Creating and implementing an optimal compensation structure and strategy can do wonders for your organization, but there are some challenges to doing it.

 Here are some of the ways it can positively impact your company:

 Helps you attract top talent: The total compensation package you offer to employees can make your company attractive to top candidates.
 In fact, according to a Glassdoor research study, nearly two-thirds of respondents said that salary and benefits are two of the most important factors when considering whether to accept a job offer.

 Increases employee engagement: Motivated, engaged employees do better work, are more productive and can act as brand ambassadors.
 Having fair, thoughtful and generous total compensation is a huge motivator and lets employees know that you care about their needs.